 The RFO shall keep a record of all insurances effected by the council and the property and risks covered, reviewing these annually before the renewal date in conjunction with the council’s review of risk management.

-The Clerk shall give prompt notification to [the RFO] of all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances.
+The Clerk shall give prompt notification of all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances.

-The RFO shall be notified of any loss, liability, damage or event likely to lead to a claim, and shall report these to [the council] at the next available meeting.
-The RFO shall negotiate all claims on the council's insurers {in consultation with the Clerk}.
+The Clerk will notify of any loss, liability, damage or event likely to lead to a claim, and shall report these to the council at the next available meeting.
+The Clerk shall negotiate all claims on the council's insurers.

-All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined [annually] by the council, or duly delegated committee.
+All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined annually by the council.

-[Charities]

-Where the council is sole managing trustee of a charitable body the Clerk and RFO shall ensure that separate accounts are kept of the funds held on charitable trusts and separate financial reports made in such form as shall be appropriate, in accordance with Charity Law and legislation, or as determined by the Charity Commission.
-The Clerk and RFO shall arrange for any audit or independent examination as may be required by Charity Law or any Governing Document.]

 Suspension and revision of Financial Regulations

-The council shall review these Financial Regulations [annually] and following any change of clerk or RFO.
+The council shall review these Financial Regulations [annually and following any change of clerk or RFO.
 The Clerk shall monitor changes in legislation or proper practices and advise the council of any need to amend these Financial Regulations.

 The council may, by resolution duly notified prior to the relevant meeting of council, suspend any part of these Financial Regulations, provided that reasons for the suspension are recorded and that an assessment of the risks arising has been presented to all members.
 Suspension does not disapply any legislation or permit the council to act unlawfully.